kasnerz/d2t_iterative_editing/README.md

 ## Implementation Notes
 This is an **alternative implementation** of the method based on **pyTorch Lightning**.
 It contains fragments from the original implementation of LaserTagger (e.g. the code for computing the vocabulary), but it does **not require** Tensorflow.

-The implementation is meant to be more flexible, allowing to use the full potential of the [🤗 Transformers](https://huggingface.co/transformers) library.
+The implementation should allow to use the full potential of the [Transformers](https://huggingface.co/transformers) library (e.g. quickly trying out various architectures).
+However, it is not tested thoroughly; use at your own risk.

 <p align="center">
   <img src="lightning.png" width=500px />